alexcorvi/anchorme.js/README.md

 6. Also works with IPs, FTPs, and Emails.
 7. Also works when ports defined (eg. mywebsite:80/page.html)
 8. you can set any attribute you want for the resulting <a> elements
-9. Very small in size (14KB).
+9. Very small in size (Minified version: 14KB).
 10. No regex involved, very readable and maintainable
-11. Higher performance than similar libraries
+11. Higher performance than similar libraries.
-12. Tested against Autolinker.js and linkifyjs on FireFox.
-After 10000 iterations anchorme.js scored 300ms while others where around 1200m.
+12. Tested against Autolinker.js and linkifyjs on FireFox and proved competitive perforamnce.
+You can compare it yourself in the demo page.

 ## How to use: